RichardFreedman/Encoding_Music/07_Global_Jukebox/Global_JukeBox_Guide.md

 As a scholar and archivisit, Lomax formulated a rich scheme for the systematic study of musical style and context:  [Cantometrics](https://en.wikipedia.org/wiki/Cantometrics), which seeks to catalog the diversity of human musical expression through patterns of melody, rhythm, sound ideal, and (especially) social organization and purpose.
 Judged by today's methods in ethnography (which often explain musical expression through its particularity), Lomax and his collaborators were curious to know the *universals* of human expression--the ways in which similar social structures (egalatarian, or not) might give rise to similar musical structures (preferences for certain kinds of interplay, or sounds).

-Lomax's work continues through the **[Cultural Equity](https://www.culturalequity.org/)** project, which is directed by his daughter, Anna Lomax, through the **[Alan Lomax Collection and Archive](https://www.loc.gov/collections/alan-lomax-manuscripts/about-this-collection/)** (a vast repository of recordings and writings, now at the Library of Congress), and  **[The Global Jukebox](https://theglobaljukebox.org/)**, a digital project created by folks at Cultural Equity that aims to explore the sonic archive he created through the lens of the various geographical, cultural, and musical facets that Lomax cataloged.
+Lomax's work continues through the **[Cultural Equity](https://www.culturalequity.org/)** project, which is directed by his daughter, Anna Lomax Wood, through the **[Alan Lomax Collection and Archive](https://www.loc.gov/collections/alan-lomax-manuscripts/about-this-collection/)** (a vast repository of recordings and writings, now at the Library of Congress), and  **[The Global Jukebox](https://theglobaljukebox.org/)**, a digital project created by folks at Cultural Equity that aims to explore the sonic archive he created through the lens of the various geographical, cultural, and musical facets that Lomax cataloged.
 Theirs is truly a global vision of musical style.

 ![alt text](../01_Tutorials/images/gjb_4.png)